All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Beyond the physical effects, stopping semaglutide can be emotionally difficult.
 Many patients describe a grief-like response when the ease of appetite control disappears.
 The mental freedom from food obsession was one of the most valued benefits, and losing that can feel like a significant setback.

 Stopping semaglutide will likely result in some weight regain for most people.
-This is not a personal failure but a predictable biological response.
+This isn't a personal failure but a predictable biological response.
 The best outcomes come from either continuing treatment long-term (when medically and financially feasible) or implementing a deliberate maintenance plan that includes gradual tapering, high protein intake, resistance training, and close monitoring.
 Talk to your provider about what makes the most sense for your specific situation.